-Keys for life (School Drug Education and Road Aware)
+Keys4Life (School Drug Education and Road Aware)

-- Certificate is valid for a two year period.
+The certificate is valid for a two year period.

-The bearer of the K4L Certificate must:
+The bearer of the certificate must:

 - Be 16 years of age or older.

-- Pass an eyesight test (taken at a Transport DVS Centre, regional office or agent, in WA).
+- Pass an eyesight test (taken at a Transport DVS Centre, regional office or agent in WA).

 - Declare any medical conditions that are likely to affect their ability to drive safely.